DallanQ/brass_birmingham_1/Manual.md

 - You may also Overbuild opponents' Coal Mines/Iron Works, but only when there are no coal/iron cubes left on any Industry tiles or in the Market.

-- You must be connected to a (two arrows in the opposite direction) to sell cotton, manufactured goods, or pottery; and to consume coal (but not iron) from the Market.
+- You must be connected to a double arrows icon to sell cotton, manufactured goods, or pottery; and to consume coal (but not iron) from the Market.

 - You do not need to be connected to consume your own Breweries' beer, but must be connected to other players' Breweries, or to Merchant beer (only available when selling).